chrippa/ds4drv/README.rst

 Permissions
 ^^^^^^^^^^^

+If you want to use ds4drv as a normal user, you need to make sure ds4drv has permissions to use certain features on your system.

-ds4drv uses the kernel module *uinput* to create input devices in user land and module *hidraw* to communicate with DualShock 4 controllers (when using ``--hidraw``), but this usually requires root permissions.
+ds4drv uses the kernel module *uinput* to create input devices in user land and the module *hidraw* to communicate with DualShock 4 controllers (when using ``--hidraw``), but this usually requires root permissions.
 You can change the permissions by copying the `udev rules file <udev/50-ds4drv.rules>`_ to ``/etc/udev/rules.d/``.